charleslow/charleslow.github.io/notebook/src/papers/reimers_2019.md

 ## Takeaway

-It is interesting that the classification objective, which uses a cross-encoder framework, is also able to learn useful embeddings by adding the difference operation $|u-v|$.
+It is interesting that the classification objective, which is close to a cross-encoder framework, is also able to learn useful embeddings by adding the difference operation $|u-v|$.
 This suggests that we can train a cross encoder and simultaneously get useful embeddings for nearest neighbour retrieval at the same time.